utopia-rise/fmod-gdextension/docs/src/doc/user-guide/1-install.md

 Download android build template from project menu:
 ![install-android-build-template]

-You should also make sure `Use Gradle Build` and `Fmod Plugin` extension options are activated in android export:
+Make sure the `Use Gradle Build` option is activated in your Android export:
 ![android-extension-export-enable]

 !!! warning